-Note: Scrimmages and exhibitions do not count towards season statistics and card accumulations.
+Note: Scrimmages and exhibitions, including alumni games, do not count toward season statistics and card accumulations.

 10.1 Method of Scoring

 A goal is scored when the whole of the ball has passed over the goal line, between the goal posts and under the crossbar, provided it has not been intentionally thrown, carried or propelled by hand or arm by a player of the attacking side, except as otherwise provided by these rules.